irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

 --- We made use of config files.
+Whenever our project is tun the followig happens: the dataset is downloaded from the VisDrone2019 website, the train, test and val folder are created.
 To reproduce an experiment create a conda enviroment with the requirements.txt file, dowload the dataset and run the src/model/train_model.py file ---

 ### Question 14